 I-CARE: Spotting the signs and symptoms of malnutrition in people you care for

-In December 2014, with the support of the Patients Association*, Abbott Nutrition launched the I-CARE Checklist to help people spot the signs of malnutrition in their older relatives and friends, and to take action.
-Commenting on the I-CARE checklist, Katherine Murphy, Chief Executive of the Patients Association said : “The Patients Association warmly supports Abbott’s initiative to raise public awareness of malnutrition.
+Abbott, with the support of the Patients Association*, has launched the I-CARE Checklist to help people spot the signs of malnutrition in their older relatives and friends, and to take action.
+Commenting on the I-CARE checklist, Katherine Murphy, Chief Executive of the Patients Association said: “The Patients Association warmly supports Abbott’s initiative to raise public awareness of malnutrition.
 As families get together, it’s an ideal opportunity to identify early signs that things may not be quite right.
 The I-CARE checklist is a useful, practical tool to help people spot the signs and symptoms of malnutrition in their older relatives.
 It may help provide that early warning sign to encourage loved ones to take action and speak to their doctor.”

 To read about what it’s like to suffer from, and live with, malnutrition, click here (PDF, 85KB) for Liz and Pauline’s story.